SandiAnderson/p3/peer-review2.md

 ## 2. Functional testing

 + Tested in Safari.
 Date shows up as Text..
 I used a date as well with similar issues
++ In Chrome, calendar works.
 + No indication of required fields, submitted with no data entered
   * Validation appeared below each field to indicate that it was required.
   * Completed all required fields.
 Result displayed below the form.